 Application Process for Financial Aid

 You must have a high school diploma, a recognized equivalent such as a General Educational Development (GED) certificate (certificates of completion do not qualify a student for financial assistance) or a homeschool education (secondary level as defined by state law) to be eligible to receive financial aid.

 You must complete the following in order to be considered for financial aid:

 - Apply for admission to the college.
 Procedures for application for admission are found in the ADMISSIONS section.
-When completing the application for admission, you should indicate if you will be applying for financial aid.
 An estimated offer of financial aid will be given to you, but it isn't official until your acceptance is finalized.

 - Complete the Free Application for Federal Student Aid (FAFSA).The paper FAFSA is available from high school guidance counselors or the GCC Financial Aid Office.
 You are strongly encouraged to apply online with FAFSA on the WEB (www.FAFSA.gov) and obtain a FSA ID, made up of a user name and password, which can be used throughout the federal aid process.
 The processing time of the FAFSA is approximately six weeks.
 If you do not receive the results - a Student Aid Report (SAR) - within this timeframe, please call 1-800-433-3243 to check on the processing.
 The FAFSA can be submitted after October 1 for the following fall and must be filled out with prior tax year information.
 (Michigan Competitive Scholarship - The FAFSA must be submitted by March 1 of each year to be considered for this scholarship.)